geranyl/gen-surg-development/gen-surg-source-markdown/content/postop_care.md

 Atelectasis was considered the cause of POD #1 fever but recent data shows that the relationship between atelectasis and fever does not hold true.

+Tachycardia (possibly A-fib) on POD #3-4 after a bowel anastomosis is a sign of a leak (impending sepsis).

 Keep a high index of suspicion for the outpatient who had surgery 3-4 wks prior for VTE and UTI.
 VTEs are not as common with the revised 5Ws due to modern use of anticoagulants postoperatively.

 <small>*J. of Surg Edu 2015 Vol 72(3):430-437;  J. of Surg Edu 2015 Vol 72(1):164-169</small>